bitpeach/EarthLiveForMatlab/README.md

  * Imagine the shadow of live earth on your PC wallpaper may be rotated in every 10 minutes.
  (Please wait for a moment.
 The following picture is animated.)
+ (If you cannot watch this by mobile phone, please use the personal computer.)
  ![](https://github.com/bitpeach/EarthLiveForMatlab/blob/master/EarthLive.gif)

 # The Limitation of EarthLiveForMatlab